 Find out more about our key records specialists and spokespeople for The National Archives below.
 To obtain contact details for our spokespeople, email the Press team.

 Roger Kershaw – Head of Audience Delivery

-Roger Kershaw joined The National Archives in 1986 and is the Head of Audience Delivery for the Advice and Records Knowledge department.
+Roger Kershaw joined The National Archives in 1986 and is the Head of Audience Delivery in the Collections Expertise and Engagement department.

 Audrey Collins – Records Specialist, Family History